Support Local Farmers

 1. Sign Up for a CSA or Farm Box

-The acronym “CSA” is short for “Community Supported Agriculture”.
+The acronym “CSA” is short for “Community Supported Agriculture.”
 Participants “subscribe” to the harvest of a local farm or a group of farms.
 In this way, everyone participates in the risks and benefits of local food production.
-By paying an upfront cost at the start of the season, you receive a weekly supply of whatever fresh foods the farm has to offer–and sometimes even additional items like soaps, honey, and even flowers!
+By paying an upfront cost at the start of the season, you receive a weekly supply of whatever fresh foods the farm has to offer – and sometimes you get additional items like soaps, honey, and even flowers!
 CSAs are a great way to connect with a local farmer and enjoy fresh, seasonal produce each week.

 2. Go the Farmers Market

-Going to the farmers market each week is a great way to connect with the community and support local farmers.
-Ask questions about soil health practices and where and how the food is grown.
-See how much of your weekly grocery shopping you can get done, while also supporting local producers in the process!
+Going to the farmers market each week is a great way to connect with the community and the people who grow your food, and support local farmers.
+You can ask questions about soil health practices and where and how your food is grown.